Dixville Notch & Table Rock, NH

 From the ridgeline of the mountain you're presented with superb views all around you before you descend into the notch, heading in the direction of the lake.
 In this review we reference a hard difficulty because of this section of the trail, though in reality for many people this won't be too much of a problem as long as they're hiking in good trail conditions.
 From time to time we experience a mild fear of heights and the initial steep rocky section heading down towards the lake certainly triggered us.
 Taking it slow and steady was the trick and in the end we found it to be an exhilarating experience that we'd do again in a heartbeat.

 The next section requires walking along Route 26 on wide verges that keep a safe distance from the cars and trucks that barrel through the Notch from time to time.
 Though we'd usually be disappointed with a half-mile walk along the side of a road, in this case you have spectacular lake views to keep you company.
-From the Table Rock trailhead you'll be heading uphill again towards the celebrated viewpoint, which we describe in the next section.
+From the Table Rock trailhead you'll be heading uphill again towards the celebrated viewpoint, which we describe below.

 Middle Brother view of Table Rock and Lake Gloriette.